 Psychological clinical science is an applied science.
 Psychological Clinical Science is concerned with generating new knowledge regarding the nature of psychological problems, and with translating that knowledge into applications that improve the human condition.
 PCSAS programs place an emphasis on this kind of science, centered on the production and dissemination of new knowledge.
 Importantly, this goal does not obviate the need for excellent applied training.
 Excellent applied training and preparation for license eligibility are critical parts of clinical science training.

-We believe that public health is best served by training clinical psychologists as scientists who will use their knowledge and skills to advance basic knowledge as well as to develop and evaluate more cost-effective interventions, assessments, and prevention strategies.
-PCSAS-accredited programs will prepare their graduates to assume independent responsibility for ensuring the delivery of mental and behavioral health care of the highest quality--whether the graduates themselves are delivering the care or are overseeing its delivery by others.
+We believe that public health is best served by training clinical psychologists who will use their knowledge and skills to advance basic knowledge as well as to develop, deliver, and evaluate more cost-effective interventions, assessments, and prevention strategies.
+PCSAS-accredited programs prepare their graduates to assume independent responsibility for ensuring the delivery of mental and behavioral health care of the highest quality--whether the graduates themselves are delivering the care or are overseeing its delivery by others.

 PCSAS accredits only doctoral training programs that grant Ph.D. degrees and are housed in non-profit, research-intensive, accredited universities.
-To be accredited by PCSAS, a doctoral program must demonstrate that it provides students with high quality science-centered education and training in research and application, and that it has established a record of producing graduates who have demonstrated that they are competent (1) to conduct research relevant to the assessment, prevention, treatment, and understanding of health and mental health disorders; and (2) to use science methods and evidence to design, develop, select, evaluate, deliver, supervise, and disseminate empirically based assessments, interventions, and prevention strategies.
+To be accredited by PCSAS, a doctoral program must demonstrate that it provides students with high quality science-centered education and training in both research and application, and that it has established a record of producing graduates who have demonstrated they are competent: (a) to conduct research relevant to the assessment, prevention, treatment, and understanding of health and mental health disorders; and (b) to apply clinical science to design, develop, select, evaluate, deliver, supervise, and disseminate empirically based assessments, interventions, and prevention strategies.

-Last update: 10/10/2012
+Last update: 03/21/2017